asa004/bimm143_github/README.md

 # bimm143_github
-My class work from W25 BIMM143
+My class work from W25 BIMM143 at UCSD